mik3f0x/NASA-Picture-of-the-Day/README.md

 # NASA Picture of the Day

-This project is a React frontend application that provides a user interface for interacting with a database of NASA images.
+[NASA Picture of the Day](https://nasa-astronomy-photo-of-the-day.netlify.app/) is a React frontend application that provides a user interface for interacting with a database of NASA images.
 The backend database, created by [Author's Name], serves as the data source for this application.
 The frontend allows users to perform full CRUD (Create, Read, Update, Delete) operations on the images.

 ## Features